jolaquai/LaquaiLib/README.md

 # LaquaiLib
 LaquaiLib is my personal little C# library.
 It contains mainly extension methods for tons of types, documented with XML comments.

 **Note that the intent of this library is NOT to compile it and reference it in your project.
-It is set to target .NET 7 and 8, Windows only (due to the Forms/WPF references).
+It is set to target .NET 8, Windows only (due to the Forms/WPF references).
 You are supposed to browse through it and copy whatever classes/functionality you need and just stick it into your own projects.
 The amount of dependencies (especially transitive dependencies) will just pollute your projects if you reference it.**

 There is no need to give credit for anything you decide to use in this library.
 Enjoy!